top of page

 Application Deadline: Typically in February.

-The MITES (MIT Introduction to Technology, Engineering, and Science) Summer Program at the Massachusetts Institute of Technology is an amazing opportunity for students who are eager to dive into engineering.
+The MITES (MIT Introduction to Technology, Engineering, and Science) Summer Program at the Massachusetts Institute of Technology is an excellent opportunity for students interested in exploring engineering.
 Specifically designed for underrepresented minority students, MITES aims to prepare participants for future careers in STEM and engineering.

 During the program, you’ll engage in a rigorous curriculum covering various STEM disciplines.
-You will acquire essential knowledge, develop problem-solving skills, and work on hands-on engineering projects.
-The program culminates in a capstone project that allows you to apply your learning to real-world challenges.
+You will acquire essential knowledge, develop problem-solving skills, and work on engineering projects.
+The program culminates in a capstone project that allows you to apply your learning.
 You can read more about this program here.

 Eligibility: For high school sophomores, juniors, and seniors aged 14-18.